Skip to Main Content

 Instance Name

-• Description: The instance name is an alias used to distinguish instances.
+• Description: The instance name is an alias used to distinguish between instances.
 User-defined input.

-• Description: Instance remarks are custom descriptions used to distinguish the purpose of instances, generally inputting business scenarios.
+• Description: Instance notes are custom descriptions used to distinguish the usage of instances, generally inputting business scenarios.
 User-defined input.

 Availability Zone Information